VisualError/Physics-Items/README.md

 ## Installation

 1. Ensure you have [BepInEx](https://thunderstore.io/c/lethal-company/p/BepInEx/BepInExPack/) installed.
-2. Download the latest release of the Lethal Parrying mod from [Thunderstore](https://thunderstore.io/c/lethal-company/p/Ryokune/Physics_Items).
+2. Download the latest release of the Physics Items mod from [Thunderstore](https://thunderstore.io/c/lethal-company/p/Ryokune/Physics_Items).
 3. Extract the contents into your Lethal Company's `BepInEx/plugins` folder.

 ## Contributing